 All that seems left sometimes is a deep, calm, current pushing us together and keeping us afloat.

-This all being said, I would marry Dennis again and quicker this time!
+All this being said, I would marry Dennis again and quicker this time!
 I have struggled in the past to articulate why this marriage works and why I love Dennis so much.
 The term soulmate just doesn’t fit.
-One definition of soulmate is: ‘A person who strongly resembles another in attitudes or beliefs’, ya… not so much!
+One definition of a soulmate is: ‘A person who strongly resembles another in attitudes or beliefs,’ ya… not so much!
 Other words have seemed inadequate and underwhelming in trying to explain this unlikely connection.

-Dennis and I are well aware that we have most likely only weathered some difficult smaller storm squalls and the real hurricane lies ahead.
-Yet, we are on this boat together.
-The opportunity to bail out is long gone and the shore is nowhere to be seen.
+Dennis and I are well aware that we have most likely only weathered some heavy smaller storm squalls and the real hurricane lies ahead.
+We are on this boat together.
+The opportunity to bail out is long gone, and the shore is nowhere to be seen.
 Surprisingly, we are OK.
-This is good- hard, but good.
-Actually most of the time it’s really, really good.
+Our life is good, hard but good.
+Actually most of the time it’s really good.

 So, that’s it Dibbuns.
 I’m not sure how many of you made it to the end of this epistle of long-winded musings, it’s OK if you didn’t.
 My will shall be adjusted accordingly.
-Just maybe some day when you are farther down the roads of your lives you will think, “Hey, Mum wrote all that stuff about her and Dennis and went on and on about her blog, and maybe I will read it again?”
-Maybe, or maybe Amanda will make good on her many threats to have me committed and this blog will vanish.
-She’s been telling me, for years, she has plenty of documentation to have me put somewhere where I am “no longer a danger to myself or anyone else”.
-There is one thing for sure though, diving in, I mean really leaping, with audacity, ignoring our reservations, for real love, is the game changer.
-Since the beginning of time has anyone won a swimming race with one foot still on land?
-So surrender and leap with love because LOVE changes everything.
-It literally keeps us breathing even when we are under water.
+Just maybe someday when you are farther down the roads of your lives, you will think, “Hey, Mum wrote all that stuff about her and Dennis and went on, and on, about her blog, and maybe I will reread it?”

-This story is dedicated to my children who came along on this journey with me, without being asked, and have never complained.
-My love for you is beyond words.
+-This story is dedicated to my children who came along on this journey with me, without being asked, and have never complained.
+And also to Katie who has been my care partner for her dad.
+My love for you all is beyond words.